synkathairo/synkathairo.github.io/_posts/2021-12-21-arduinouno.md

     delay(1000);
 }
 ```

+Later I was also able to use the VS Code extension and its [board configuration settings](https://maker.pro/arduino/tutorial/how-to-use-visual-studio-code-for-arduino) to upload code from the IDE directly.

 As you might notice from the example code, the Arduino language is a customized dialect of C++.